LDN (song)

-"LDN" (shorthand for, and pronounced as, "London") is a song by English singer-songwriter Lily Allen.
+"LDN" (shorthand for "London") is a song by English singer-songwriter Lily Allen.
 It was co-written by Future Cut, and features a Colombian porro from the country's Caribbean coast.
-The song was originally released on limited-edition 7-inch vinyl (500 copies) in the UK on 24 April 2006, accompanied by album track "Knock 'Em Out".
-It was reissued in September 2006 following the huge success of Allen's first mainstream single "Smile".
+The song was originally released on limited-edition 7-inch vinyl (500 copies) in the UK in early 2006, accompanied by album track "Knock 'Em Out".
+It was reissued in September 2006 as the second single from Allen's debut album Alright, Still.
 The re-release peaked at number six on the UK Singles Chart.
 "LDN" was ranked number 30 on Rolling Stone's list of the "100 Best Songs of 2007".

 Background

 Regal Records gave Allen £25,000 in 2005, when she signed to the label, a fact which she considered to be a "small development idea".
 The money was to produce an album, but the label were unable to provide much support due to its preoccupation with other releases.
 Taking advice from Lady Sovereign, Allen created an account on MySpace and began posting demos in November 2005.
 By March 2006, they attracted thousands of listeners, and 500 limited edition 7-inch vinyl singles of "LDN", one of the demos, were rush-released and sold for as much as £40.
 Thus the song became Allen's first single.

 Allen also produced two mixtapes to promote her work.
 As she accumulated tens of thousands of MySpace friends, The Observer Music Monthly took interest.
 Few people outside of her label's A&R department had heard of Allen, so the label was slow in responding to publications which wanted to report about her.
 Her label was displeased with the sound of the demos, so it assigned the singer to top producers and songwriters, who approved some of her songs for the album, Alright, Still.
 Among the songs Allen claimed she was happy with was "LDN".